 In a word: encrypt.

-- Use a Firewall: make sure your Windows or other software firewall is enabled.
+- Use a firewall: make sure your Windows or other software firewall is enabled.

-For example, as I sit in this hotel room it’s possible that if I didn’t take appropriate precautions my neighbors, were they technically savvy enough, could monitor which web sites I’m browsing.
-In fact, if any of those web sites require me to login, they could potentially see my login information and password.
+For example, as I sit in this hotel room, it’s possible that if I didn’t take appropriate precautions, the hotel operators (and possibly my neighbors, were they technically savvy enough), could monitor the web sites I’m browsing.
+In fact, if any of those web sites require me to log in, they could potentially see my log-in information and password.

 Once again, the answer is a single word: encryption.